If you would like to set up a tattoo appointment, we ask for a deposit to the artist directly. Deposits vary from artist to artist.

 After you have cleaned your tattoo, apply a LIGHT coat of Pegasus Pro Tattoo Ointment or Cream.

 Avoid aloe vera; it dries out the skin and will make your tattoo heal poorly.
 Also avoid scented lotions, cleansers, etc.

 If your tattoo gets covered with a Second Skin product, please leave the film on for up to 48 hours and after follow same instructions.

 It's recommended to take any kind of bandage off with running warm water.

 Days 3 – 4:

-Apply PegaPanthenol Creme, or continue using Herbal Savvy or unscented lotion liberally throughout the day.
+Apply Pegasus Pro Tattoo Cream or Lotion liberally throughout the day.
 Short showers are OK!

 Days 5 – 15:

-Apply lotion as needed.
+Apply cream or lotion as needed.
 Do not peel, scratch, or rub.
-If it feels itchy, you can slap your tattoo, this will relieve you somewhat.
+If it feels itchy, you can slap your tattoo, this will relieve it somewhat.
 Remember tattoos take approximately 1 – 3 weeks to heal completely.
 Be kind to your tattoo, and it will be kind to you!